Pirna 014: Origin

 After the remaining groups of German aircraft technology engineers, those which were not yet about to be repatriated back home, had been concentrated in Sawjelowo north of Moscow in December 1953, development planning for a four jet engine-powered civilian airliner started.
 The role of head of engine research & development was assigned to (then Dipl.-Ing.)
 Ferdinand Brandner, whereas (then Dipl.-Ing.)
 Brunolf Baade was given the general project lead.

 Before Brandner finally went back to his family in Austria, after being forced to stay in the Soviet Union for 9 years, he selected his deputy (then Dr.-Ing.)
 Rudolf Scheinost to continue his work and to lead development of the engine.
-The engine project 014, a continuation of the numbering sequence of previous Jumo jet engines, was at this time named Dwigatel 014 (from reactivnyi dvigatel, literally "jet drive") and given high priority.
+The engine project 014, a continuation of the numbering sequence of previous Jumo jet engines, was at this time named Dwigatel 014 (from reactivnyi dvigatel, literally "jet engine") and given high priority.

 As for the airliner that was intended being powered by project 014, it was the Baade 152 passenger jet, which was to be developed and constructed as pre-production aircraft at VEB Industriewerke Dresden (Factory 803), part of which was the later VEB Flugzeugwerke Dresden.

 On 5 July 1954 the last group of 200, mainly engineers but finally also the key technical leads and minds, arrived in the Saxon town of Pirna.
 While only some persons, for example Ferdinand Brandner or Günther Bock left again shortly afterwards for their final destinations in Austria and West Berlin, the majority were eager to continue with engine and aircraft development in the GDR.
 In a part of the town called Sonnenstein (literally sun stone, which itself is situated on a plateau between the river valleys of Elbe in the North and Gottleuba in the West), work centered around planning of future operations / building factories and related to 152 and 014 started almost instantly.